 2. Field Trip/Retreat

 — September: Learn more about issues impacting our city and school through conversations with community leaders, school leaders, and experts in their fields.
 Students decide on the key issues they want to work on throughout the year.
-Past speakers include: Mayor Tisdahl, Dr. Witherspoon, Dr. Campbell, NU President Shapiro, Evanston Police, City Officials, activists, and student leaders.
+Past speakers include the Evanston mayor, ETHS superintendent, ETHS principal, Northwestern University president, Evanston Police Department, City of Evanston officials, activists, and student leaders.

 3. Leadership Workshops

-— October-April: (students may miss one of the seven workshops IF approved by Ms. Collins in advance) The essence of the program is a series of leadership workshops held monthly on select Tuesday evenings from 6:15pm-9pm at ETHS.
-Under the direction of Ms. Collins, ETHS juniors and Northwestern University students facilitate interactive workshop activities and group work focusing on the following themes:
+— October-April: (students may miss one of the seven workshops IF approved by the Community Service Office in advance) The essence of the program is a series of leadership workshops held monthly on select Tuesday evenings from 6:15pm-9pm at ETHS.
+ETHS juniors and Northwestern University students facilitate interactive workshop activities and group work focusing on the following themes:

 ● Defining Leadership